| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 A tibble with variables:

-Returns hydrochemical data from the Watina database, either as a lazy object or as a local tibble.
+Returns hydrochemical data from the Watina data warehouse, either as a lazy object or as a local tibble.
 The values must belong to selected locations and to a specified timeframe.

 locs |